jonnyhuck/huckathon.org/blog.md

 ---
 layout: blog
-title: The &#35;Huckathon Blog
+title: The CMU Blog
 title2: Blog
-subtitle: Our &#35;Huckathon Adventures so far...
+subtitle: Our mapping adventures so far...
 ---